MinecraftU/mcu-curriculum/level_5/section_6.md

 }
 ```

-We're again just extending the native `ItemFood` object, calling `super` with three parameters described in the comments.
+We're again just extending the native `ItemFood` object, calling `super` with three parameters: the food heal amount (`amount`), how long it keeps the hunger bar from decreasing (`saturation`), and whether or not wolves will eat it (`isWolfFood`).
 We call `setAlwaysEdible` so that we can eat this food at any time, even when we're not hungy (that way we don't have to run around just to test it).

-In `StartupCommon.java` we create our sandwich:
+In `StartupCommon.java` we register our sandwich item:

 ```java
 itemSandwich = (ItemSandwich)(new ItemSandwich().setUnlocalizedName("mbe16_item_food_unlocalised_name"));